Environmental Quality Incentives Program

 Decision Making Process for EQIP

-Input from Outside Groups, Agencies, and Citizens: The list of eligible practices in [State], payment rates and limits, eligible resource concerns, and state scoring criteria are developed based on input and recommendations from the State Technical Committee (STC).
+Input from Outside Groups, Agencies, and Citizens: The list of eligible practices in South Dakota, payment rates and limits, eligible resource concerns, and state scoring criteria are developed based on input and recommendations from the State Technical Committee (STC).
 The STC is made up of representatives from various agribusinesses, producer groups, conservation organizations, and federal, state, and tribal government agency representatives.

 The Local Work Group process and scoring criteria, are based on input from the counties in the Local Work Groups (LWG).